raspberrypilearning/lego-robot-car/en/step_5.md

 - Two motors mounted parallel to each other.
 - Two wheels.
 - A caster or balance point at the front.
-- A secured battery pack.
+- A secured battery pack with barrel connector.

 The Raspberry Pi and Build HAT can be secured to lego pieces using M2 machine screws and nuts.